4 Simple Scalping Trading Strategies and Advanced Techniques

 Usually, when you scalp trade you will be involved in many trades during a trading session.
 Sometimes, scalp traders will trade more than 100 trades per session.

-I would be remised if I did not touch on the topic of commissions when scalp trading.
 If you look at our above trading results, what is the one thing that could completely expose our theory?